yochaigal/newschoolrevolution/_posts/2020-12-01-the-why-of-cairn.md

 title: The Why Of Cairn
 date: 2020-12-01
 tags: ['posts', 'rpg', 'theory','cairn']
-published: false
+published: true
 ---

 In a recent Twitter thread, I spelled out some of my thinking behind designing [Cairn](https://yochaigal.itch.io/cairn), prompted by a misreading of a comment by [wereoctopus](https://twitter.com/wereoctopus/status/1333661093630152704).
 I decided to clean it up a bit and republish that diatribe here.

 ## In The Beginning

-I started playing indie RPGs about five years ago, after an intense carrier running more traditional games like D&D 5e.
+I started playing indie RPGs about five years ago, after a few years running more traditional games like D&D 5e.
 As such, a lot of my design sensibilities came out of the [PbtA](https://en.wikipedia.org/wiki/Powered_by_the_Apocalypse) world, where Principles, Agendas and Moves helped not only to guide particular playstyle, but also to reinforce the overarching themes of the game.
 I think principles and guidelines help play, because they set the expectations (just like safety tools).
 One could argue that OSR games do this as well, but I think is is less explicit.
 In short, PbtA games feel like they _have more rules_, but those rules tend to be focused on _enforcing a playstyle_.
 I think the most exemplary example of this is the game [Monsterhearts 2](https://buriedwithoutceremony.com/monsterhearts) by Avery Alder.
 From a design point of view I think it's brilliant, although it isn't really a game that speaks to me.

 After a few years, I discovered that the enforced playstyle common to most PbtA games was stifling for the type of experience I preferred; namely **problem solving**, **critical thinking**, **exploration**, and an **emergent narrative**.
 Obviously many of those goals can be achieved in almost any system, but personally I felt that most PbtA games, and especially Dungeon World, did not work for me in this regard.